cscart/docs/en/cscart_addons/addons/instagram_feed_widget/index.rst

 =============
 Compatibility
 =============
+    **Important!** The add-on does not support display of IGTV videos (longer than 60 seconds).
+Ability to display a series of photos and videos in one post is not supported also (only the first video or photo will be displayed).

-    The add-on is compatible with CS-Cart and Multi-Vendor 4.5 and above, but only versions 4.11.x, 4.12.x and 4.13.x are supported.
+    The add-on is compatible with CS-Cart and Multi-Vendor 4.9 and above, but only versions 4.12.x and above are supported.
+Need compatibility with another CS-Cart version?
+Contact us now.

-    Don't know what archive to download to install the add-on?
-Read `here <https://www.simtechdev.com/docs/faq/index.html#what-archive-do-i-download>`_.
+    Minimum required PHP version is 5.6.
+The add-on does not support PHP 8.x yet.

+    See more information about compatibility of our add-ons `here https://docs.cs-cart.com/latest/cscart_addons/compatibility/index.html`_.

 =======
 Support
 =======

     You are guaranteed a quality add-on supported by the future versions.
-If you need help, please contact us via our `help desk system <http://www.simtechdev.com/helpdesk>`_.
+If you need help, please contact us via our `help desk system <https://helpdesk.cs-cart.com>`_.

 -------------------------------
 Setting up Facebook application